Compositeness of near-threshold $s$-wave resonances: Trajectory of complex compositeness

 We show the trajectory of the compositeness $X$ by the thick solid line in the complex $X$ plane in Fig.~\ref{fig:trajectory}.
 The $\mathcal{X,Y,Z}$ dominant regions in the complex $X$ plane are also shown with $\alpha=\alpha_{0}$.
 The triangle, square, circle, cross, and inverted triangle stand for the values of $X$ whose eigenmomenta are $k^{-}=+i\infty $ ($1/a_{0}=+\infty$), $k^{-}=0$ ($1/a_{0}=0$), $k^{-}=i/r_{e}$ [$1/a_{0}=1/(2r_{e})$], $k^{-}=(-1+i)/r_{e}$ ($1/a_{0}=1/r_{e}$), and $k^{-}=+\infty+i/r_{e}$ ($1/a_{0}=-\infty$), respectively.

 At first, we focus on the variation of the compositeness $X$ from the deep bound state with $k^{-}=+i\infty $ (triangle) to the bound state at the threshold with $k^{-}=0$ (square).
 Because the compositeness of the bound states satisfies $0\leq X\leq 1$, the probability $\mathcal{X}$ is identical with $X$ by definition.
 The trajectory of the compositeness shows that the internal structure of the bound state is completely elementary dominant $X=\mathcal{X}=0$ for the deep bound state (triangle), which turns from elementary dominant to composite dominant when the pole moves close to the threshold, and finally the bound state becomes completely composite $X=\mathcal{X}=1$ at the threshold (square).
-This is what the low-energy universality indicates as shown in Refs.~\cite{Hyodo:2014bda,Hanhart:2014ssa,Kinugawa:2023fbf}.
+This is what the low-energy universality indicates, as shown in Refs.~\cite{Hyodo:2014bda,Hanhart:2014ssa,Kinugawa:2023fbf}.

-The virtual states without width appears on the negative imaginary axis in the complex $k$ plane.
+The virtual states appear on the negative imaginary axis in the complex $k$ plane.
 When the pole position moves from $k^{-}=0$ (square) to $k^{-}=i/r_{e}$ (circle), the corresponding compositeness $X$ varies in real but $X>1$ region.
 As shown in Fig.~\ref{fig:trajectory}, the states with $X>1$ are non-interpretable.
-Therefore, we conclude that the virtual states do not have the physical internal structure.
-In fact, the negative-norm wavefunction of the virtual states cannot be regarded as the physical one~\cite{Braaten:2007nq}.
+Therefore, we find that the virtual states do not possess an internal structure that can be interpreted in the present scheme.
+This is consistent with the fact that the wavefunctions of virtual states have a negative norm~\cite{Braaten:2007nq}; as discussed in Sec.~\ref{sec:eigenstates}, their properties are qualitatively different from those of bound-state wavefunctions.

-At $k^{-}=i/r_{e}$, the compositeness $X$ diverges~\cite{Hyodo:2013iga}.
+At $k^{-}=i/r_{e}$, the compositeness $|X|$ diverges~\cite{Hyodo:2013iga}.
 If the pole position moves closer to $k^{-}=i/r_{e}+i0^{+}$, $X$ goes to $\infty$.
 On the other hand, $X\to i\infty$ when the pole reaches the divergence point from the complex plane ($k^{-}=i/r_{e}+0^{+}$).
 Note that when $k^{-}=i/r_{e}$, the scattering length is $1/a_{0}=1/(2r_{e})$, and the other pole also comes to the same position $k^{+}=i/r_{e}$ as seen in Eq.~(2).
-This means that the two eigenstates with $k^{\pm}$ coalesce, and such special point in the parameter space is called the exceptional point~\cite{Moiseyev,Bergholtz:2019deh}.
+This means that the two eigenstates with $k^{\pm}$ coalesce, and such a special point in the parameter space is called the exceptional point~\cite{Moiseyev,Bergholtz:2019deh}.